 • Getting engaged shortly after meeting for the first time

 NOTE: The above conditions are not necessarily an automatic prerequisite for K-1 denial.
-However, they are some issues that will require more diligence and details to prove.
-This is because it generally raises suspicions when two people in a relationship do not have much in common.
+However, some issues will require more diligence and details to prove.
+This is because it generally raises suspicions when two people in a relationship don’t have much in common.

 At VisaNation, we are here to assist you and answer all your questions.
 We ensure that your application is properly filled out and that you don’t suffer from additional waiting time to fix filing mistakes.
 Get started today!

-#2 – Insufficient Evidence that You Have Met In Person
+#2 – Low Evidence that You Have Met In Person

-Not meeting basic requirements, such as meeting your fiancé(e) in person at least once in the preceding two years is a red flag that may lead to denial.
-This is one of the criteria to judge the authenticity of your relationship.
-You must provide adequate proof of these meetings, which may include photographs, hotel reservations, flight tickets, etc. This proof must be in accordance with K-1 visa application guidelines.
+You must have met your fiancé(e) in person within the last two years.
+Failure to meet this basic requirement is a red flag that may lead to denial.
+This is a major factor for USCIS when looking into the authenticity of your relationship.
+You must provide adequate proof of meetings, may include photographs, hotel reservations, flight tickets, etc. This proof must be in accordance with K-1 visa application guidelines.

-The meeting must be in person as phone conversations, Skype calls, social media messages, and other meetings via electronic means of communication will not count for this requirement.
+The meeting must be in person, as phone conversations, Zoom/Facetime calls, social media messages, and other meetings via electronic means of communication will not count for this requirement.
 However, in case it is extremely difficult or impossible for the two of you to meet in person, you may request a waiver for this requirement.
 The USCIS may grant a waiver on two conditions:

 1. If your meeting in person will violate the strict customs of your fiancé(e)’s culture;